 The best resource for troubleshooting is this article by Apple.
 Since it is more general than your question - I'll go on a bit in case to cover background and some concepts.

 The three bars means your hardware can talk to the base station hardware.
 It will pass packets and discover all devices connected to that network.
-Since some networks are not ever connected to the internet - you don't need an address, a netmask and the other information.
+Since some networks are not ever connected to the internet - you only need an address and a netmask but not the other information.

 Once the basic link is up, From a network perspective - the iPhone allows for three methods for configuring the IP4 WiFi network stack.
 Do note that IPv6 and other automatic route finding protocols like Bonjour may allow some things to work when DHCP fails - but you don't see them in the preferences and not everything will work in this case.